-- When the raw materials are not yet into the production process.
-They appear in the Balance Sheet as ‘raw materials’ or ‘raw materials inventory’.
+- When the raw materials are not yet in the production process.
+They appear on the Balance Sheet as ‘raw materials’ or ‘raw materials inventory.’

-- When the raw materials are halfway into the production process.
-This means that the raw materials are now a part of the production process, but the process is yet to complete.
-We will report them as work-in-process inventory in the Balance Sheet.
+- When the raw materials are halfway into the production process, this means that the raw materials are now a part of the production process, but the process is yet to complete.
+We will report them as work-in-process inventory on the Balance Sheet.

-- When the production process is complete and the finished goods are sold to the customers.
-We will report them as Cost of Goods Sold under Income Statement.1–3
+- When the production process is complete, and the finished goods are sold to the customers.
+We will report them as Cost of Goods Sold under Income Statement.

 - Direct Materials Budget: Meaning, Components, Format, Advantages, and Variance Analysis

 - Conversion Cost – Meaning, importance, Formula and More